 Founded: 1939

 Documents Air Capital's history from Wichita people through aviation manufacturing.
-Housed in former city hall with exhibits on Wild West era, railroad development, and aircraft industry.
+Housed in former city hall with exhibits on Wild West era, railroad development, and aircraft industry

 Submit a Society